rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   ## Task 6: Build ML models

-Use a Regression Model for LTV Prediction
+### Building a Regression Model for LTV Prediction

 27. Build regression model to predict customer LTV using the training data set